MarwanEB/MarwanEB/README.md

 French Full-Stack Software Engineer always hungry to open my horizon and keep on learning.

-After spending the last 5 years at [Third Bridge](https://thirdbridge.com/) as a Principal Software Engineer and Team Leader, I'm leaving the United Kingdom to go on a solo trip for few months in South East Asia following the ["One bag" philosophy](https://www.reddit.com/r/onebag/).

  - 📍 __From:__ Rennes, France 🇫🇷
  - 🗣️ __Languages spoken:__ French, English, Spanish (learning)
  - ✉️ __How to reach me:__ Probably worth contacting me directly on [linkedin](https://www.linkedin.com/in/marwan-el-boussarghini)